openwdl/wdl/SPEC.md

 If the JSON file contains an array, then all the elements of the array must be coercible to the same type, or an error is raised.

 The `read_json` function does not have access to any WDL type information, so it cannot return an instance of a specific `Struct` type.
 Instead, it returns a generic `Object` value that must be coerced to the desired `Struct` type.

+Note that an empty file is not valid according to the JSON specification, and so calling `read_json` on an empty file raises an error.

 **Parameters**